Hitsuzendō

 Hitsuzendō (筆禅道, "way of Zen through brush") is believed by Zen Buddhists to be a method of achieving samādhi (Japanese: 三昧 sanmai), which is a unification with the highest reality.
 Hitsuzendo refers specifically to a school of Japanese Zen calligraphy to which the rating system of modern calligraphy (well-proportioned and pleasing to the eye) is foreign.
 Instead, the calligraphy of Hitsuzendo must breathe with the vitality of eternal experience.

 Origins

 Yokoyama Tenkei (1885–1966), inspired by the teachings of Yamaoka Tesshu (1836–1888), founded the Hitsuzendo line of thought as a "practice to uncover one's original self through the brush."
 This was then further developed by Omori Sogen Roshi as a way of Zen practice.
-Hitsuzendo is practised standing, using a large brush and ink, usually on newspaper roll.
+Hitsuzendo is practised standing, using a large brush and ink, usually on a newspaper roll.
 In this way, the whole body is used to guide the brush, in contrast to writing at a table.